thathegdegirl/Real-Estate-Price-Prediction/README.md

-# Real-Estate
+# Real-Estate-Price_Prediction
 Project Structure

-The project on Predicting House Prices is divided into following tasks:
+The project on Predicting Real Estate Prices is divided into following tasks:

 Task 1: Introduction